 Coverage Gap Stage coinsurance requirements do not apply to Part D covered insulin products and most adult Part D vaccines, including shingles, tetanus, and travel vaccines.

-You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier.
+You won't pay more than \$35 (or the applicable tier copay, whichever is lower) for a one-month supply of each covered insulin product regardless of the cost-sharing tier.